etn-ccis/blui-angular-workflows/login-workflow/README.md

     -   Set to true if your EULA needs to be rendered as HTML
     -   Default: false
 -   **passwordRequirements** (optional): _`PasswordRequirement[]`_
-    -   An array of `PasswordRequirement`s that must be satisfied when creating or changing a password.
+    -   An array of `PasswordRequirement` that must be satisfied when creating or changing a password.
     -   Default: Passwords must contain a number, uppercase letter, lowercase letter, special character, and be between 8 and 16 characters in length
 -   **projectImage** (optional): _`number | string`_
     -   Project image shown on splash screen and login screen.